janneri/grunt-resource-linker/README.md

       'destFile': 'dest.html',
       'jsFiles': 'js/*.js',
       'cssFiles': 'css/*.css',
+      // By default the resources have a path relative to the gruntfile..
+You probably want these:
+      jsPathToRemove: '',
+      cssPathToRemove: '',

       // optional with default values:
       cssStart: '<!-- css start -->',
       cssEnd: '<!-- css end -->',